-- There are 195 countries and vast many different cultures around the world across time and space. - Each criminal justice system is built in a specific cultural, political, economic and social setting.
-Cultural influence is central in criminal justice systems and their behaviors. - Important contemporary social theories and much empirical evidence have well informed the vast variations in cultures and social systems, which have important impacts on the forms and behavior of criminal justice systems.
-(Samuel Huntington (1996), Clash of civilization theory; Immanuel Wallerstein (1979), world system theories. ...)
+It is well known that there are 195 countries and vast many different cultures around the world across time and space.
+Each criminal justice system is built in a specific cultural, political, economic, and social setting.
+Therefore, cultural influence is central in criminal justice systems and their behaviors (Liu, 2009; Liu et al., 2012; Xu & Liu, 2015).
+Important contemporary social theories and much empirical evidence have well informed the vast variations in cultures and social systems, which have important impacts on the forms and behavior of criminal justice systems (Samuel Huntington (1996), Clash of civilization theory; Immanuel Wallerstein (1979), world system theories. ...)